Seeed-Studio/wiki-documents/docs/Coral-Mini-PCIe-Accelerator-x86.md

 ## Software
+After we finished hardware connection,the next step is to solve software problems.
+ Here I'll tell you a few  installation steps: install  PCIe driver, Edge TPU runtime, and the TensorFlow Lite runtime.

-To get started, you need a Linux computer with the following specs:
+At first, what you need  is a Linux computer ,please follow the step.

-* System architecture of either x86-64, ARMv7 (32-bit), or ARMv8 (64-bit)
+* You can choose  x86-64, ARMv7 (32-bit), or ARMv8 (64-bit) system .

    Please refer to how to [create a bootable USB drive and install Linux OS(Ubuntu Desktop 18.04)](https://wiki.seeedstudio.com/ODYSSEY-X86J4105-Installing-OS/) onto the ODYSSEY - X86J4105.